CartographAI/quick-wiki/progress.md

-# Cartograph Development Progress
+# QuickWiki Development Progress

-## Current Status (May 7, 2024)
+## Current Status

-The first version of Cartograph is now operational.
+The first version of QuickWiki is now operational.
 The full documentation generation pipeline is working, including repository scanning, LLM-powered analysis, and markdown document creation with diagrams.

 ### What Works